Why I am Running

 - Establish a Cambridge Community Land Trust to create permanently affordable housing for the community

-- End red-line era zoning policy that prevents the addition of triple-deckers, duplexes and other apartments in large parts of Cambridge
+- End red-lining era exclusionary zoning that prevents the creation of triple-deckers, duplexes and other apartments in large parts of Cambridge

 - Stop selling & leasing public land to private developers and instead invest in our public spaces